dmarx/bench-warmers/multistage-unsupervised-deep-DSL-learning-from-prompts-data.md

+# use tricky multi-step deep learning to unsupervisedly learn a 'deep' DSL and a model that can sample from it, to facilitate prompt construction

 let's assume that commas and pipes are the only separators we need to worry about rn.

 1. Apply NER to separately classify: